mslitto/supernotetemplates/README.md

 Stickers to use on Supernote.
 It is in the note format so you can easily copy and past elements from there Enjoy!

-An introoduction how to use them: https://youtu.be/9danujhKuIs
+An introduction how to use them: https://youtu.be/9danujhKuIs

 Whole sticker set you can buy here: